This creamy, delicious dip is a snap to make and has all the delicious flavors of Buffalo Chicken Wings without the mess!

 This dish is a crowd pleaser.
 I serve it at nearly every party I host.
 Sometimes if I’m hosting a big sports event (like a Super Bowl party) I’ll make a double batch to make sure everyone gets their fill of that awesome hot wings flavor.

 Mom Tip: to take this dip tailgating, prepare dip ahead and store it in a heavy foil pan.
-Then, when it’s time to serve, simple heat the dip up on your grill!
+Then, when it’s time to serve, simply heat the dip up on your grill!

 If you love buffalo chicken wings (and who doesn’t?); if you hate those sticky, messy fingers and the mountains of paper towels and wet wipes that follows; if you’re hosting a party, attending a potluck, or just want a yummy afternoon snack—this is the dip for you.
 Give it a try and, as always, let me know what you think in the comments!